-The best or uttam disciples- are those who are always in sync with the will of their Masters and do not refuse to comply at all.
-They bring along with them more harmonious deeds than unscrupulous ones as their baggage and are in a hurry to discriminate the Truth from untruth, falsehood.
+The best or Uttam disciples – are those who are always in sync with the will of their Masters and do not refuse to comply at all.
+They bring along with them more harmonious deeds than unscrupulous ones as their baggage.
+They are in a hurry to discriminate the Truth from untruth, falsehood.
 They waste no time in acquiring the sacred knowledge to reveal the Truth because they understand that the gems and invaluable treasures securely tucked and carefully guarded by the Master cannot be attained from anywhere else.
-Such disciples are very scarce in number and they take minimum help from the Guru and work tremendously on themselves for quick progress and spiritual elevation.
+Such disciples are very scarce in number.
+They take minimum help from the Guru and work tremendously on themselves for quick progress and spiritual elevation.
 They come to the Divine Master with the sole purpose of knowing the Truth.
 The Master is most happy and relieved with this small band of chelas or disciples who later aid their Teachers in dispensing the Truth and the teachings of the great souls.